Elective courses in other subjects

 |EDAP01 Artificial Intelligence||7.5||Spring, first half||Package|

-Some of these courses are given in Swedish as well, but the material is available in English and students who do not fulfill the Swedish requirements can be admitted.
-These courses are recommended for third-year students.
+Some of these courses are given in Swedish as well, and are recommended for third-year students.

 - Microeconomics, 11 credits

 - Macroeconomics, 9 credits